 With the recent changes to the required vehicle equipment and supplies list that included "pediatric safe transport devices" the Bureau of EMS (Bureau) has received questions as to what constitutes an acceptable device.
 While there is no national regulation or standard currently related to the transportation of children in ground ambulances, a "pediatric safe transport device" can be interpreted to mean a product, designed to fit a child, that properly secures them into the ambulance patient care compartment.
-This device could be for use on an ambulance litter with at least two attachment points to the litter and should incorporate a multi-point restraint system, or as a built-in product in the patient care compartment seat.
+This device could be for use on an ambulance litter with at least two (2) attachment points to the litter and should incorporate a multi-point restraint system, or as a built-in product in the patient care compartment seat.

-The National Association of State EMS Officials (NASEMSO) provided interim guidance, which is attached, stating that the device should be capable of transporting a child within the minimum weight range of between five and 99 pounds (2.3 - 45 kg), ideally supporting the safest transport possible for all persons of any age or size.
-Additionally, only the manufacturer's recommendations for the weight/size of the patient should be considered when selecting the appropriate device for the specific child being transported.
-While the Bureau cannot recommend one specific product, a list of currently available produces is available on the PA EMS for Children website at www.paemsc.org/safetransport.
+While the National Association of State EMS Officials (NASEMSO) provided interim guidance, which is attached, stating that the device should be capable of transporting a child within the minimum weight range of between five (5) and 99 pounds (2.3 - 45kg), ideally supporting the safest transport possible for all persons of any age or size.
+The Bureau of EMS will require the device have a minimum weight range of between 10 and 99 pounds (4.5 - 45kg).
+Only the manufacturer's recommendations for the weight/size of the patient should be considered when selecting the appropriate device for the specific child being transported.

+While the Bureau cannot recommend one specific product, a list of currently available products is available on the PA EMS for Children website at www.paemsc.org/safetransport.